Forgot to Report 1099 Income: Will the IRS Catch It?

 2026 Tax Season Update: What’s New With 1099s?

-Before we get to what happens when you forget to report 1099 income, let’s look at what’s new for filing 2025 tax returns during the 2026 filing season:
+Before we get into what happens when you forget to report 1099 income, here is what’s new for filing 2025 tax returns during the 2026 filing season:

 - 1099-K threshold: For tax year 2025 and onward, payment processors only need to issue a 1099-K if you received over $20,000 and more than 200 transactions.
 There’s no threshold for credit or debit card payments, meaning you’ll get a 1099-K even if you only processed a single credit card payment.